fimuko/clubhuiscantaloup.github.io/README.md

     - blog OR better pushed content from Facebook

 - *footer menu
-    - details of our org
+    - details of our org?
-    - newsletter subscription to mailchimp?

 # TODOs